Darvid-223/quiz-game/README.md

 ### npmjs HE Library

-This project utilizes the HE library for HTML entity encoding and decoding in JavaScript.
-The HE library is an open-source parser and encoder that greatly simplifies handling HTML entities in web applications.
-Its robust functionality helps ensure that all text content fetched from external sources is correctly formatted and displayed in the quiz.
+This project incorporates the HE library to decode HTML entities in data retrieved from an external API.
+The HE library is an open-source tool designed to encode and decode HTML entities in JavaScript, which is essential for accurately handling and displaying text content that includes special characters and symbols.
+By integrating this library, the application ensures that questions and answers fetched from the API are correctly formatted, thus enhancing the user experience by presenting content without any encoding errors.
+This functionality is crucial for maintaining the integrity and readability of the quiz content, especially when it includes various HTML entities.

-The use of this library enhances the application's functionality by allowing it to accurately process and display questions and answers that include special characters and symbols, providing a seamless and error-free user experience.

 [Npmjs](https://www.npmjs.com/package/he)